 - Terms, conditions, or limitations on a midwife’s certificate of registration

-- Any professional misconduct, incompetence or incapacity findings made against a midwife
+- Any professional misconduct, incompetence or incapacity findings and orders made against a midwife

 - If the midwife was the subject of a discipline hearing, a summary of the decision of the Discipline Committee